IreneKilgannon/Computer-Infrastructure/README.md

     `git clone https://github.com/IreneKilgannon/computer_infrastructure.git`

-## Usage
+## How to Use This Repository

-After the repository has been cloned, GitHub Codespaces could be used to replicate the tasks part of the assignment.
-Some of the commands used for the tasks will not run in Cmder or a Windows environment.
+After the repository has been cloned, GitHub Codespaces can be used to replicate the tasks part of the assignment.
+Some of the commands used for the tasks will not run in a Windows environment.

 To run the project, GitHub Actions in the repository is used.
+Select the workflow, Daily Weather Data Script in the sidebar of GitHub actions and click the 'Run workflow" button to trigger the workflow manually.

+# Create a GitHub codespace.

-As [GitHub Codespaces](https://github.com/features/codespaces) uses Visual Studio Code in a Linux environment, the command line (terminal) of Visual Studio Code was used to run the commands for the tasks and project.
+[GitHub Codespaces](https://github.com/features/codespaces) uses Visual Studio Code in a Linux environment.
+The command line (terminal) was used to run the commands for the tasks and project.

 * In your GitHub account, create a GitHub repository.
 GitHub have a short guide on how to [create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).